EliasKotlyar/Xiaomi-Dafang-Hacks/hacks/flashinguboot.md

 4. You can flash your nand using this bootloader
 5. It should work on nearly all T20 based Devices.
 6. The parameters could be changed trough fw_printenv
-1. Completely Open-Source - Check the source here: https://github.com/Dafang-Hacks/uboot
+7. Completely Open-Source - Check the source here: https://github.com/Dafang-Hacks/uboot
+8. You can boot a completely open source kernel with it.

 ## What are the disadvantages?
 1. Its not stock - maybe some optimisations to specific devices are missing